stefansavev/random-projections-at-berlinbuzzwords/README.md

 https://www.youtube.com/watch?v=V9zl09w1SGM&list=PLq-odUc2x7i-_qWWixXHZ6w-MxyLxEC7s&index=22

-The original algorithm is based on https://github.com/spotify/annoy.
-Now there are a number of [differences from Annoy's algorithm.!](docs/DifferencesFromAnnoy.md)
+The original algorithm is based on [Spotify Annoy](https://github.com/spotify/annoy).
+Now there are a number of [differences from Annoy's algorithm](docs/DifferencesFromAnnoy.md)

 Technical information is available at: